jbannick/hellokata-java/KATA.md

 So the intention here is comprehensiveness and practice, not explanation.

 You won't find the kind of comments I put in my production code.
 Nor will you find error handling and event logging.
-See my Portfolio for those.
 What you will find is the simplest code for the task at hand.

 Other Folks' Kata: No criticism intended, but they don't do what I want.
 Kihon vs. Kata: She's undoubtedly correct; but I like the term Kata more.
 HelloWorld: It's what I use, even for [Quantum](https://github.com/jbannick/hellokata-quil).

-You might find these Kata useful for your own professional edge.
+You might find these Kata useful to sharpen your own professional edge.